fau-advanced-separations/CADET-Process/docs/README.md

 ## CADET-Process Documentation

-To build the documentation locally, install sphinx and other dependencies by running
+To build the documentation locally, install sphinx and other dependencies by running (from the CADET-Process root directory)

 ```
-pip install -r requirements.txt
+pip install -e .[docs]
 ```

 Then, in the `docs` folder run: